ay-tony/MathFrameworks/RealAnalysis/main.typ

 ]

 #rem[
-  In our forthcoming study of Lebesgue integration it will be apparent that t is the countable additivity of Lebesgue measure that provides the Lebesgue interval with its decisive advantage over the Riemann integral.
+  In our forthcoming study of Lebesgue integration it will be apparent that it is the countable additivity of Lebesgue measure that provides the Lebesgue interval with its decisive advantage over the Riemann integral.
 ]

 == Nonmeasurable Sets